Hearing to Translate: The Effectiveness of Speech Modality Integration into LLMs: Results

 In noisy conditions ({ \NoiseCat{}}), all models degrade under both noise types, with babble noise causing extreme degradation (minimum 38\noisegap).
 Interestingly, all SpeechLLMs except Spire show equal or greater robustness than both SFMs and cascades.
 A manual inspection revealed that SFMs used as ASR components in cascades often hallucinate under noise, and LLMs, lacking access to the original audio, propagate or amplify these errors.
 In this category, SpeechLLMs are the most reliable choice.

-In { \EmotionCat{}}, cascads are more robust than both SFMs and SpeechLLMs--with the exception of Voxtral--despite lacking direct access to audio cues at the LLM stage.
-Contrary to prior work \citep{tsiamas-etal-2024-speech}, which found direct systems better at capturing prosody, our results show that current direct models are not better at handling emotional speech, where cascades remain more stable.
+In { \EmotionCat{}}, cascades are more robust than both SFMs and SpeechLLMs (with the exception of \qwenomni) despite lacking direct access to audio cues at the LLM stage.
+Contrary to prior work \citep{tsiamas-etal-2024-speech}, which found direct systems better at capturing prosody, our results show that direct models are not better at handling emotional speech, where cascades remain more stable.

 In { \LongCat{}}, DeSTA2 and Qwen2-Audio show extreme length degradation (\lengthgap{}$\approx$91–94), suggesting poor suitability for document-level ST despite strong sentence-level results.
 SFMs\footnote{\seamless{} and \spire\ were excluded as they lack native support for long-form inference.} achieve mid-range scores but still degrade due to their sentence-level optimization.
 In contrast, cascades with OWSM, Canary, and Voxtral achieve near-zero \lengthgap, indicating far superior long-form robustness.
 Interestingly, these cascaded systems degrade slightly on short-form inputs (negative \lengthgap), suggesting a higher level of LLM research maturity in handling long context (as also shown by \citealp{pang-etal-2025-salute}) compared to SpeechLLMs and SFMs.
 Among SpeechLLMs, Voxtral is again particularly notable: although it uses chunking for acoustic encoding (see Appendix \ref{app:model-v}), it re-concatenates all chunk representations before feeding them into the LLM, enabling real long-context ST. This architectural design makes Voxtral the strongest option for real long-form scenarios, which, in contrast to Canary, OWSM, and Whisper, can actually exploit contextual information.